Gitschtal

 Gitschtal (Slovene: Višprijska dolina) is a town in the district of Hermagor in the Austrian state of Carinthia.

 Geography

 The municipality lies next to Hermagor to the northwest.
 Its principal stream is the Gössering, which flows into the Gail south of Hermagor.

 The floor of the valley is about a kilometer wide.

+Politics

+The municipal council (Gemeinderat) consists of 15 members.
+Following the 2021 Carinthian local elections, the seat distribution is as follows: